 The Arequipa style of bullfighting was recently added to the logo of the local beer, Arequipeña, for which the slogan is “Hecho con orgullo” – Made with pride.
 The label always featured the highest peak of Arequipa, El Misti (which I climbed in 2008).

 Peru has some old-school traditions.
-For example, when partying with a group from Arequipa you don’t get your own glass of beer.
+When partying with a group, you don’t get your own glass of beer.
 There’s one glass for everyone (maybe two or more depending on the size of the group).
-The glass is passed around for everyone to share.
+The glass is passed around for everyone to drink from.
 The next person to receive the glass holds the big bottle of beer.
-When the person before him finishes his beer, the next guy receives the glass, serves himself, and passes the bottle to the next person.
+When the person before him finishes his beer, he receives the glass, serves himself, and passes the bottle to the next person.
 Women don’t hold the bottle.
 Instead, the bottle jumps to the next male, who serves her.

-This article was actually inspired by Arequipa Day.
-Peruvian Independence Day in Arequipa is a rather tranquil affair.
+This article was inspired by Arequipa Day, August 15.
+Peruvian Independence Day, July 28, is a tranquil affair in Arequipa.
 Arequipa Day, on the other hand, is a chaotic romp of celebration throughout the city.